Dental insurance vs. dental discount plans compared

 Updated June 18, 2019: Over the past decade, one in four Americans put off seeing a dentist for necessary treatment because they couldn't afford it.

-To help answer these questions, we compared five dental insurance and dental discount plans to see how much they'd save us in a handful of year-long hypothetical scenarios.
+We compared five dental insurance and dental discount plans to see how much they'd save us in a handful of year-long hypothetical scenarios.

 In order to compare plans, we came up with three hypothetical dental patients with specific treatment needs over the course of one year.

-All three patients had an initial x-ray at the start of the coverage period along with an examination and a follow-up cleaning, then a second exam and follow-up cleaning at the 6 month mark.
+All three patients had an initial x-ray at the start of the coverage period along with an examination and a follow-up cleaning, then a second exam and follow-up cleaning at the 6-month mark.

 James had a cavity filled, which along with the basic procedures brought his yearly total to $893.

 Mary had a cavity filled, a deep cleaning instead of a second regular cleaning, and a surgical tooth extraction, for a total cost of $1,488.

 Kevin needed the most expensive work, which included a root canal on a molar and an accompanying porcelain crown.
 His bill came to $3,888.

 The first insurance plan we looked at was Healthplex's Dentcare Adult, an $11/month offering on the New York health insurance marketplace.

 For our second test insurance plan we looked at EssentialSmile 111, a $26/month policy from Solstice that's sold off the marketplace.
-EssentialSmile 111 also has no waiting period, and unlike Dentcare Adult it would help cover Kevin's expensive molar troubles.
-(Again, we called to confirm.)
-But because its premiums are more than twice as high as Dentcare Adult, it would actually increase the overall annual cost for James and Mary.
-We break down the costs by plan in the table below.
+EssentialSmile 111 also has no waiting period, and unlike Dentcare Adult would help cover Kevin's expensive molar troubles.
+(We called to confirm.)

+However, we also found that the most expensive discount plan didn't offer the best discount for every procedure.
 This means the ideal way to determine a discount plan's value is to look at the rates for specific procedures you think are likely to occur in the coming year — which unfortunately isn't always possible.

 We break down the costs for all five of the plans in the table below.

-It's hard to find a full schedule of benefits or discounts before you make a plan purchase—you’re encouraged to buy first and look at the fine print later.
+It's hard to find a full schedule of benefits or discounts before you make a plan purchase.
+You're encouraged to buy first and look at the fine print later.

 Dentists are reluctant to offer price quotes over the phone.

 Price comparison sites restrict access to DIY pricing tools.

 The American Dental Associations's standard codes and names for dental procedures, which are the best way to make sure you're comparing apples to apples, are kept out of easy reach of the public.

 But despite these annoyances, all five plans we looked at delivered better value than paying cash outright.
 Just keep in mind that each of them requires that you use a dentist in their network, which limits your choices.
 If you want to see any dentist whenever you choose, you'll have to pay for that privilege with cash.

-Here are some tips on how to find your way through the thicket of plans, policies, and procedure codes to discover a plan that works for your budget and dental needs.
+Here are some tips on how to find your way through the thicket of plans, policies and procedure codes to discover a plan that works for your budget and dental needs.

 Use these sites to find average prices for procedures in your area:

-Find out whether the plan has a waiting period before it will pay for something, and whether there are time limits for specific procedures (e.g., the amount of work on one tooth in a 5-year period).
+Find out whether the plan has a waiting period before it will pay for something and whether there are time limits for specific procedures (e.g., the amount of work on one tooth in a 5-year period).

 Ask whether the plan pays for lab and material costs for crowns or bridges.

 Include insurer sites when searching for discount plans.
 Although our selections all came from aggregators, we also found some contenders offered directly by insurers.

 Don't forget to include any "activation" fee for a discount plan when you compare costs.
 We saw fees as high at $45 at both insurer and aggregator sites, which translated into a markup of more than 30% over the price displayed in large bold type.